AC2005/STAT-4830-poker/final_slides.md

   Our poker project leverages these techniques to develop an adaptive reasoning model that maximizes Expected Value (EV) under uncertain and adversarial conditions.

 ---

+# Current Poker Bots and GTO
+- For multi-player non-zero sum games, Nash equilbiria is hard to compute
+- Pluribus is not developed to adhere strictly to GTO, instead it uses a ML approach that can improve as it decides which actions have better outcomes (Monte Carlo Counterfactual Regret Minimization)
+- Neither ChatGPT nor GPT-4 are GTO players, ChatGPT plays conservatively while GPT-4 plays aggressively

 # Foundations of Reinforcement Learning